artemis-sbs/sbs_utils/docs/_sources/gui.rst.txt

         def on_message(self, sim, message_tag, clientID, data):
            pass

+The contents of a page is created using the sbs module's GUI calls: e.g.

+- send_gui_clear
+- send_gui_text
+- etc.

 Setting the start pages
 -------------------------
+The GUI needs somewhere to start this will be referred to as a start page.
+The server has a start page shown in the mission select screen.
+The client has a page in the console select screen.

 A :py:class:`~sbs_utils.gui.Gui` is used to set start pages.
 This should be done in script.py or as part of the initial loading of the mission.